 Preparing for the interview

-To ensure your interview runs smoothly take some time to prepare answers to the questions you will probably be asked.
+Take some time to prepare answers to the questions you will probably be asked to ensure that your interview runs smoothly.
 If you look through the job description, there is a high chance the company will have listed the qualities an ideal employee would possess.

 By making a list of likely questions and preparing answers that show you have these qualities will give you a boost.
 Write these things down and read them just before entering the building, it will reduce your nerves and improve your confidence levels.

 You should bring multiple copies of your CV with you to the interview too.
-Printing five copies is a good number, as you should have enough for each person and one for yourself, in case multiple people interview you.
+Printing five copies is a good number, as you should have enough for each person interviewing you and one for yourself, in case multiple people interview you.

 During the interview

 Presenting yourself as a polite, professional and knowledgeable care provider is key at interviews for health and social care jobs.

 Always arrive around 10-15 minutes before your interview time and introduce yourself to the receptionist.
 Be friendly and mannerly – people in buildings talk and the interviewer may discuss potential employees with anyone you meet in the building.